sciencegenome/bacdive-metanalyzer/README.md

 - the first two parts such as the bacdive and bacdive analyzer can be found here:
   - [bacdive-analyzer](https://github.com/sciencegenome/bacdive-analyzer)
   - [bacdive](https://github.com/sciencegenome/bacdive)
 - This is the last part that will give you all the information from the bacdive without using the web.
+- please see the last commit message and if it says compiled binary then it is completed or else still in development version.

  ```
  cargo build